uber/neuropod/docs/advanced/ope.md

 The worker process can also be run in a docker container to provide even more isolation.

+For more details and options, see the `OPEOptions` struct inside `RuntimeOptions`.

 TODO(vip): OPE string tensor support